Developing Nebraska’s Next Generation of Research Leaders

 A major benefit of the Research Leaders Program, in addition to learning new skills, is the networking that will be available to participants.
 These interactions may yield new opportunities and collaborative connections.

-Participants must commit one day per month to the Research Leaders Program, which will run from September through March (excluding January).
-They also must set aside a half day in March to present their personal growth plans to their colleagues and UNL’s senior leaders.
+Participants must commit one day per month to the Research Leaders Program, which will run from September through February (excluding January).
+They also must set aside one half day in March and another in April to finalize and present their research growth plans to their colleagues and UNL’s senior leaders.

 Faculty eligible to apply for the Research Leaders Program include: